natalieagus/50005/docs/Problem Set/05-deadlock.md

 * Unlike semaphores, `notify()` does **not persist**.
 If no thread is waiting when `notify()` is called, the signal is lost.

+{:.info}
-While Java monitors provide a simple and safe mechanism for concurrency control, they are limited to **a single condition queue per object**.
+While Java monitors provide a simple and safe mechanism for concurrency control, they are limited to <span class="orange-bold">a single condition queue per object</span>.
 For more advanced control (e.g., multiple condition queues, fine-grained control), Java provides the `java.util.concurrent.locks.Condition` interface in conjunction with `ReentrantLock`.
+With `ReentrantLock`, you can create **multiple conditions** and call `await()` on each condition accordingly.